SmartThingsOSS/ddblock/README.md

 `./ddblock -u mytable mylock`

-To acquire a lock before running a command, and then release the lock:
+To acquire a lock before running a command, run the command, and then release the lock:

 `./ddblock mytable mylock && ./my_command ; ./ddblock -u mytable mylock`